-From Kayla on March 19th, 2010 in General Remodel
+From Dean Dowd on March 19, 2010 in General Remodel

 McAdams knew immediately that wood materials should be avoided at all costs, considering the intense and unrelenting heat of the desert sun.
 Looking at his options, he decided instead that using a steel structure would be the innovative and cost-friendly route to take.
 Plus, it would offer the sustainability he was looking for.